GulcanC/OPC_5/README.md

 server runs on another port for any reason, this is printed to the console when the server starts, e.g. `Listening on port 3001`.

+## Open the App in your browser ###

+First be sure whether you have "live server" extension.
+If you have it, right click index.html file in your text editor and click "Open with live server".